p-cap/L3-Diary/2-Feb/19-Feb/Readme.md

   outline-color: green;
 }
 ```
-I wish I was more productive but kids wanted to play......I would say it was a great day
+I wish I was more productive but kids wanted to play......I would say it was a great day.
+Hopefully, I can rebuid a json server via express and then render responses on the front end